Complete Sample Social Studies Issue 2 SRQ

 (P) Singapore’s quality education system helps bring about greater diversity.

-(E) For example, the Ministry of Education conducts an annual exercise for international students to enter public schools.
+(E) For example, the Ministry of Education welcomes foreigners to join Singapore’s education system by conducting an annual assessment to allow international students to enter public schools.
 In addition, many international students come to Singapore to study in public universities like National Technological University and private universities like James Cook.
+Thus, it is common to find international students in Singapore.

 (L) Hence, having quality education helps bring about diversity in Singapore.